Uzbek literature: Development

-Uzbek literature was originally written in three main scripts such as the Arabic, Latin, and Cyrillic scripts.
-However, in the later years, the government of Uzbekistan introduced modified version of Latin alphabet in 1933.
+Uzbek literature was originally written in three main scripts: Arabic, Latin, and Cyrillic.However, in the later years, the government of Uzbekistan introduced a modified version of the Latin alphabet in 1933.

 Colonial literature

 Uzbek language, a primary language used to write Uzbek literature was introduced by the Kara-Khanid Khanate in the 900s.
 However, after the Mongol invasion of Central Asia, Uzbek became a foremost literary language in the region.
 Later, when Mughal emperors such as Timur and Babur conquered the region, Uzbek was influenced by Turkish literature as well as culture, and it lost its golden period.
 When the Soviet Union conquered the region, Uzbek people were declared "Uzbeks" in the Soviet linguistics.

 The rise of poetry

 In Uzbek literature, Abdulla Qodiriy and Abdul Hamid Suleyman (1897-1939) are recognised two prominent literary figures who shaped Uzbek literature.
-When Russian revolution took place, the two were changed with "nationalism" and "enemies of the people" and later they were executed by the Soviet Union.
+When Russian revolution took place, the two were charged with "nationalism" and being "enemies of the people" and later they were executed by the Soviet Union.
 Qodiriy wrote novels, poems and articles for local newspapers focused on political instabilities caused due to the Soviet Union.

+During the second half of the 20th century, the number of writers in Soviet Uzbekistan increased significantly.
+Until the late 1980s, most authors, such as Gafur Gulom, Abdulla Qahhor, Oybek, Abdulla Aripov, Erkin Vahidov, Samig Abdukakhkhar, produced works more in line with then-mandatory Communist Party themes.
+A new generation of writers, including Razzaq Abdurashid, Abduqahhar Ibrahim, Jamal Kamal, Erkin Wahid, Rauf Parfi, Halima Khudayberdiy, Muhammad Ali, Sharaf Bashbek, and Mamadali Mahmud, emerged with voices less burdened by Soviet "Socialist Realism."